Twin Cities businesses reel from second night of violence, on guard for more

 “I don’t think it’s going to be safe,” he said.

-Neighbors mourned the losses of longstanding mainstays from Lake Street in Minneapolis to the Hamline-Midway neighborhood in St. Paul, where the century-old Lloyd’s Pharmacy was on Friday only a pile of burnt wood.
+Neighbors mourned the losses of mainstays on Lake Street in Minneapolis and in the Hamline-Midway neighborhood in St. Paul, where the century-old Lloyd’s Pharmacy was on Friday only a pile of burnt wood.

 “I wanted to have a place for people to come and gather, to ask how you’re feeling about what happened,” she said.

 Along one stretch of Lake Street, there was a burned out business every few blocks.
-An O’Reilly Auto Parts store, a Foot Locker, and a Family Dollar were among the casualties that were completely destroyed with firefighters continue to hose down flames throughout the day as gawkers took pictures of the surreal spectacle.
+An O’Reilly Auto Parts store, a Foot Locker, and a Family Dollar were among the casualties that were completely destroyed as firefighters continued to hose down flames throughout the day and gawkers took pictures of the surreal spectacle.

 And for a second day in a row, an army of volunteers descended on their neighborhoods, with brooms and garbage bags.